kgryte/wikipedia-anagrams-app/README.md

 #### GET /monitor

 Provides a RESTful endpoint for monitoring the server application.

+##### Response: 200 (application/json)

 The response body will be a JSON `string` of the form

 ``` javascript
 {